Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 {{site.data.alerts.end}}

 ## Custom Roles
-You can create custom RBAC roles that match your specific access control requirements.
-Custom roles let you define a precise set of privileges tailored to your needs.

 For information about managing RBAC and creating custom roles by using the `qq` CLI, see the following sections in the {{site.guides.cli}}:

 * {% include qq.html command="auth_assign_role" %}